Table of Contents

 Maybe you aren’t really a fan of blue cheese, or bleu cheese as it’s also known.
 In this case, you can sub whichever cheese you prefer.

-As long as it’s a savory cheese (ie salty not sweet) it will contrast well with the sweetness of your pears.Print
+As long as it’s a savory cheese (ie salty not sweet) it should contrast well with the sweetness of your juicy pears.Print

 Pears and Cheese Starter